Goals and Requirements for Majors and Minors

 Requirements for Majors and Minors

-The economics major is available as a bachelor of arts or bachelor of science degree.
+The economics major is available as a bachelor of arts or bachelor of science degree, as defined in the section on degree requirements for all majors in this course catalog.

 For a major: 36 credits, including 210, 411, 412, 416, and 417.
 The remaining courses must be selected from among 321, 322, 331, 332, 333, 341, 342, 351, 352, 361, and 461, and no more than eight credits from 439, 480, 487, and 490.